2009, 2010 and 2011

 single has to be challenging to the audience, something to makes them react."

-The same they thought about the video.
+They thought the same about the video.
 "Anton Corbijn normally does our videos,

 and we had an idea from Anton and we had ideas from for other people.
 One of